-From invoice to payment¶
+From Invoice to Payment¶

 Accounting is at the heart of managing a company: all the company's operations have an impact here.
-It has an informational role (how much cash is there? what debts need to be repaid? what's the stock valuation?) and, because of the information it provides, a reliable and detailed accounting system can and should have a major decision-making role.
+It has an informational role (how much cash is there? what debts need to be repaid? what is the stock valuation?) and, because of the information it provides, a reliable and detailed accounting system can and should have a major decision-making role.

 In many small companies, the accounting function is poorly treated.

-Not only do you see the data for documents being entered into the system twice, but also the results are often just used to produce legal documentation and regular printouts of the balance sheet and income statements some weeks after the closing dates.
+Not only do you see the data for documents being entered into the system twice, but also the results are often just used to produce legal documents and regular printouts of the balance sheet and income statements some weeks after the closing dates.

 By contrast, integrating your accounts with your management system means that you can:

-run your processes with the benefit of financial vision: for example in managing projects, negotiating contracts and forecasting cash flow,
+run your processes with the benefit of financial vision: for example, in managing projects, negotiating contracts, and forecasting cash flow,

 easily get hold of useful information when you need it, such as a customer's credit position.